WithPrecedent/snickerdoodle/README.md

 If you are new to `cookiecutter` or simply want to guarantee that the created repository works as intended, follow the instructions in the [`snickerdoodle` tutorial](https://withprecedent.github.io/snickerdoodle/tutorial/).

+If you are familiar with creating cookiecutter templates, you can go about the normal template construction process with a two important additions.

+First,
+after you create the remote repository on GitHub, change "Settings/Actions/General/Workflow Permissions" to "Read and Write Permissions."
+This is necessary for the repository documentation to be properly deployed.

-If you are familiar with creating cookiecutter templates, you can go about the normal template construction process.
-But, if you do not select the optional automatic setup features, you should follow the instructions for manually setting up your [virtual environment](https://withprecedent.github.io/snickerdoodle/tutorial/#Create-Virtual-Environment)
+Second, if you do not select the optional automatic setup features, you should follow the instructions for manually setting up your [virtual environment](https://withprecedent.github.io/snickerdoodle/tutorial/#Create-Virtual-Environment)